“You can’t handle the truth!” So said Jack Nicholson in “A Few Good Men.”

 Here’s how, say it:

 - With purpose.
 With meaning.
 Believe in what you are saying, or don’t say it.
-I am not just talking about what I call the external skills – the tone of voice, body language, eye contact – or lack thereof – use word that mean something to you the speaker, and that relate to the core message.
+I am not just talking about what I call the external skills – the tone of voice, body language, eye contact – or lack thereof – use words that mean something to you the speaker, and that relate to the core message.

 - With feeling.
 Search your feelings (I sound like Yoda) and get to understand what they are in relation to what you are proposing for people.
 Find the emotion that helps convey the message.
 Some call this self-awareness.
 I call it paying attention.
 Paying attention to how I feel in each moment, and how I feel about what I am saying.
 We connect with this on a deeper level – we identify with this – because both sides of our brain get fired up.
 Our imagination and feeling side, as well as our logic and rational side.
 It’s the science of good storytelling.